Modular-topology optimization of structures and mechanisms with free material design and clustering: Introduction

 Unlike the theoretically-optimal non-uniform distributions of microstructures, modularity limits itself to a finite small number of pattern types.
 As a consequence, it only approximates the optimal distribution, unless the optimal distribution is periodic.
 There are two extreme cases of modular designs: PUC microstructures, which repeat a single module in the design domain; and the optimal, infinite number of module types.
 As a result, modularity drastically reduces the number of design variables compared to the theoretically-optimal solution, but also provides a better structural response than PUC designs \citep{tyburec2020}.
 Furthermore, modularity may also improve the susceptibility of structures to local damage or imperfections \citep{wu2021b}.

-As we have already outlined, the main challenge in the design of modular structures and mechanisms remains a coupled design of module topologies and their connectable spatial arrangements.
-Hence, early methods for modular design relied on a predefined distribution of modules \citep{sivapuram2016,ferrer2018}.
-Although these designs performed better than PUCs in general, they were unable to handle the macro-scale module-assembly design problem, which substantially influenced their performance.
+As we have already outlined, the \replace{main}{grand} challenge in the design of modular structures and mechanisms remains a coupled design of module topologies and their connectable spatial\replace{}{ly-varying} arrangements.
+Hence, early methods for modular design relied on a predefined distribution of modules \replace{}{\citep{sivapuram2016,ferrer2018,alexandersen2015,alexandersen2015a}}.
+Although \replace{these}{the optimized} designs performed better than PUCs in general, the\replace{y were unable to handle}{ir non-optimality with respect to} the macro-scale module-assembly design problem\replace{, which}{} substantially influenced their performance.

+\replace{}{ An inverse approach has often been adopted in modular metamaterial design.
+The particular topologies of modules are then usually designed by intuition, combining a few design patterns, and the parametric module properties with their spatial distribution drives the exotic material response \cite{Jenett2020}, such as textured deformation \cite{coulais2016}, extreme stiffness-to-density ratio \cite{Jenett2020}, tunable Poisson ratio \cite{nezerka2018}, tunable band-gap properites \cite{wu2020}, or on-demand acoustic wave filter, guide, lens, or cloak devices \cite{yang2020}.
+While some of these modular metamaterials rely on lattices \cite{Jenett2017,Jenett2020,cheung2013,gregg2018,yang2018}, other are based on origami or kirigami principles \cite{silverberg2014,yang2017} possibly involving compatible mechanisms \cite{ma2022}.
+Benefiting from a library of metamaterials already presented in the literature, \citet{wu2020} proposed a structural-evolution-based method to generate meta-atoms of metamaterials with specified properties. }

-Several of the early methods for modular-topology optimization relied on meta-heuristics coupled with numerical optimization.
-Among these, \citet{tugilimana2016} optimized the spatially-varying rotations of a truss module, and, ultimately, both rotations and placements of multiple module types \citep{tugilimana2019}.
+\replace{S}{Substituting the intuition-based design with topology optimization, s}everal of the early methods for modular-topology optimization relied on meta-heuristics coupled with numerical optimization.
+Among these, \citet{tugilimana2016} optimized \replace{}{first} the spatially-varying rotations of a truss module, and, ultimately, both rotations and placements of multiple module types \citep{tugilimana2019}.
 In the latter work, a simulated annealing was used for selecting an appropriate assembly plan, and a non-convex mathematical program for designing module topologies.
 Another approach was developed by \citet{tyburec2020}, who optimized truss modules and their assemblies in the form of Wang tilings.
-In this method, a genetic algorithm was combined with convex mathematical programming, which provided a reliable way of assessing the performance of individual assembly plans.
+In this method, a genetic algorithm was combined with convex mathematical programming, which provided a reliable way of assessing \replace{}{and comparing} the performance of individual assembly plans.

 Another class of approaches to modular design relies on concurrent multi-material-based methods.
 Among these, \citet{zhang2018a} developed an approach based on ordered SIMP interpolation.
 Its main idea encompassed a repeated solution to two subproblems: solving a multi-material distribution problem for fixed material properties, and finding the material properties for a given material distribution.
 Notice that the former subproblem is not considered in the above meta-heuristic approaches.
 A similar setting to \citep{zhang2018a} can also be found in \citep{lu2021}, where a rotation of a single parameterized unit cell was optimized for compliant mechanism problems.